nakamura-to/gate/README.md

 Awaits all asynchronous calls completion and then runs a `callback`.

 * `callback`: Required.
-A callback to run after all asynchronous calls completion.
+A callback to run after all asynchronous calls are done.
 * `err`: An error to indicate any asynhronous calls are failed.
-If the `err` exists, it have a property `gate_location` to inform which async call is related to the `err`.
-* `results`: An array to contain each asynchronous call result(arguments of asynchronous callback) as element.
+* `results`: An array to contain each asynchronous result as element.
-* `gate`: A new gate object;
+* `gate`: A new gate object.

 ```js
 var g = gate.create();